peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 ---

-I rarely take the time to step back after releasing a new feature on Juno.
+I rarely take the time to step back after releasing a new feature on [Juno](https://juno.build/).
 I generally build, build, build, ship, and repeat — forgetting to breathe.
 On top of that, writing long blog posts often feels like a relative waste of time, as they rarely find their audience.
-Nonetheless, for once, I thought I'd take a moment to write about what I released yesterday: deploying frontends or publishing serverless functions on Juno from GitHub Actions using ephemeral access keys granted through an OpenID Connect flow.
+Nonetheless, for once, I thought I'd take a moment to write about what I released recently: deploying frontends or publishing serverless functions from GitHub Actions using ephemeral access keys granted through an OpenID Connect flow.

 The following is a walkthrough of the solution.
 I'll go through the various steps required to implement such a workflow and highlight the pieces I feel are important.